ryanholzapfel/FlairCompiler/README.md

 The semantic error symbol table uses the program node created by the AST/Parser to print a (rough) table of the program's functions, their names, inputs, and return type.
 Currently, we are not able to check for function calls and return type matches.

+The code generator

 ## Files specific to this submission
-Project 4
+Project 5
-* programs/semanticerrors.flr
+* docs/
-* src/semanticanalyzer.py
+* src/codegen.py
-* flairv
+* src/codegen2.py